 For more detail and analysis, the “SDN Market Sizing Report” by Plexxi, SDxCentral and Lightspeed Venture Partners is available here.

 How the research was conducted

-This research on the software-defined networking market was carried out using SDNCentral’s proprietary market-sizing models that are used by some of the world’s largest networking companies.
+This research on the software-defined networking market was carried out using SDxCentral’s proprietary market-sizing models that are used by some of the world’s largest networking companies.
 It is based on publicly available data from 2009 to 2013 in the areas of optical networking, storage area networking, networking (switching and rounding), application networking and network security.
 The research estimates the growth of the software-defined networking market by looking beyond deployed boxes, ports and software instances to focus on sales opportunities where SDN capabilities are required for a customer to make a purchase decision.
-The research was conducted by a partnership among SDNCentral, Plexxi and Lightspeed Venture Partners.
+The research was conducted by a partnership among SDxCentral, Plexxi and Lightspeed Venture Partners.

 About Plexxi, Inc.

 Plexxi is the creator of the industry’s first affinity-driven networking solution.
 Plexxi’s products – Plexxi Control and the Plexxi Switch – create an optimized network that dynamically helps applications perform better.
 The company has raised $48+ million in venture financing from Lightspeed Venture Partners, Matrix Partners and Northbridge Venture Partners.
 Headquartered in Cambridge, Mass., Plexxi also has offices in Nashua, N.H. and San Francisco.
 For more information, visit www.plexxi.com or follow us on Twitter at @PlexxiInc.